Elanarcy/elanarcy/README.md

 ⚡ Projects I participated in and contributed to:

-Dymension RollApp, Avail, Aptos, Sui, Sei, Humanode, Side protocol.
+Dymension RollApp, Avail, Aptos, Sui, Sei, Humanode, Side protocol , swisstronik.

 ... new ones will be added continuously